imrtech/World_Weather_Analysis/README.md

 hotel_df.head(10)
 ```

-To populate the hotel column we used parameters to search for a hotel and ran a for loop to retreive the latitude and longitude of each city to find the nearest hotel based on the search parameters.
+To populate the hotel column we used parameters to search for a hotel and ran a for loop to retrieve the latitude and longitude of each city to find the nearest hotel based on the search parameters.
 If a hotel was not found, we would skip to the next city.

 ```
 # Review the parameters to search for a hotel